WebFreak001/code-debug/HACKING.md

 version of the modules, which helps to eliminate any potential variability in observed behavior.

-In addition, you should also use the `--no-optional` switch as part of the package installation command.
+In addition, you should also use the `--omit=optional` switch as part of the package installation command.
 There are some modules (e.g., SSH2) which include optional functionality that utilizes native code specific to the platform.
 Currently, this extension does not require these platform-specific modules and